omeka/Documentation/source/Reference/filters/<model>s_browse_per_page.rst

 Usage
 *****

-Filters the number of <model> records returned in browse queries.
+Filters the number of <model> records returned per page in browse queries.

 .. note::